Financial Aid and Scholarships

 Federal, State, and Institutional Work-Study Programs

 The federal and state work-study programs at MSU Billings are need-based and funded with federal and state dollars to provide students with part-time employment on and off campus.
-Institutional and some state work-study is non-need-based and can be requested in writing to the Financial Aid Office.
-However, the request must be reviewed and there is no guarantee the request will be approved.
+Institutional and some state work-study is non-need-based and can be requested in writing to the Office of Financial Aid and Scholarships.
+The request will be reviewed and there is no guarantee the request will be approved.
 Off campus work-study jobs are limited to community service employment.
 Hourly rates of pay comply with minimum wage laws and vary with the type of work and the student’s experience and responsibilities.
 Student employees are paid every other week, according to State of Montana payroll schedules.
 To view a list of available jobs, students who are approved to receive work study funding may login to their CareerLink account at www.msubillings.edu/careers

 Student Employment